dimfeld/website/posts/imperative_apis_and_declarative_state.md

 - Removing and adding objects that haven't changed may cause them to flash annoyingly.
 - The imperative API loses any internal state about objects.
 - It's inefficient when you have a lot of objects and only a few need to actually change.
-- It just feels wrong to do.

-Still, this can be acceptable when you're in the experimental "just get it working" phase but I usually wouldn't recommend shipping code that does this.
+I do this sometimes in the experimental "just get it working" phase but I usually wouldn't recommend shipping code that works this way.

 # Only update what changed

 We can't avoid leaking imperative calls into our code somewhere, but we can make it reasonable to deal with.

 The trick is to isolate the interaction with the imperative API to a single place, which runs whenever any of the declarative state has changed.
 This function either keeps its own record of what currently exists, or queries the imperative API if possible, and then reconciles the existing state with the new state.

 ```javascript